OBF/obf-docs/Affiliated-project-FAQ.md

 you fear your project doesn't have enough community contributors we can share a call for contributors within the OBF community, but the OBF does not provide software maintenance services.

+If by _signing over ownership_ you only mean assigning intellectual property rights (in particular, copyright) for a project's source code artifacts to the OBF, please [contact the OBF Board](mailto:board@open-bio.org).
+Note that due to OBF's current status as an [SPI]-associated project, this would have to mean to assign copyright to the SPI.
+Note also that currently OBF, neither directly nor through the SPI, does not own any intellectual property rights in any of its member projects.

 ## Q: I'm interested in taking donations for my project, or I've recently received a grant.
 Can the OBF handle my cash flow?